 Here's what this actually means for your money.
 U.S. Treasuries have been the bedrock of global finance for decades.
 They're what pension funds, central banks, and sovereign wealth funds buy when they want safety.
 When those buyers disappear, two things happen: bond prices fall (yields rise), and financing costs for everything from mortgages to car loans go up.

 Right now, the 10-year Treasury yield is holding relatively steady, but that's because domestic buyers are still showing up.
-The question is what happens if more foreign institutions follow Sweden and Denmark out the door.
+The question is what happens if more foreign institutions follow and out the door.
 The U.S. has $36 trillion in debt.
 We need buyers.